 Should I withhold the tip for bad service?

-No, it is recommended to always leave a tip.
-This is not just about private or fishing charter tipping etiquette but also your reputation as a client.
+No, it is always recommended to leave a tip.
+This is about private or fishing charter tipping etiquette and your reputation as a client.
 Captains, crew members, and guides may talk to others about their experience with you and give you a bad rep.

 This may result in less-than-desirable treatment or being withheld service altogether.
 You can just leave an amount equivalent to the low end of the rate for the bad and reward quality service instead.